StanevIvan/StanevIvan/README.md

 - 💬 Ask me about Python, Web Development, or anything related to Data Science.

 ## Education
-- Python Web Developmenr Proffessional Module in SoftUni
+- Python Web Developmenr Proffessional Module in SoftUni - 2022 - present
-- Bachelor of Dental Medicine, Medical University of Sofia
+- Bachelor of Dental Medicine, Medical University of Sofia - 2017 - 2022

 ## Certification